Haemodialysis: How does it work?

 Frequency of haemodialysis treatment

-Haemodialysis is usually needed three times a week and is usually prepared, performed and monitored in a dialysis centre by nurses and trained technicians.
+Haemodialysis is normally needed three times a week and is usually prepared, performed and monitored in a dialysis centre by nurses and trained technicians.
 Each treatment usually lasts from 3 to 5 or more hours.
 During treatment, you can read, write, sleep, talk, or watch TV.1

 Another option is to perform dialysis treatment at home.
 You and a partner must go through intensive training in order to be able to prepare, perform, and monitor your treatment.
 Furthermore, the practicability of this treatment option depends on the technical capacity and spatial conditions in your home.
 The treatment schedule is similar to that within a dialysis centre: three times a week for 3 to 5 hours.1,2